Is this the message we want our school reps to share?

 Reindeer as a gift - Janet M. Nast

 Which makes me wonder why then, do so many people think it’s a good idea to give any pet as a gift?
-For example, Easter is coming up and I’ve already seen a lot of ads for bunnies and chicks for sale as Easter gifts.
-And believe it or not, puppies and kittens too.
+For example, when Easter is coming up I start seeing a lot of ads for bunnies and chicks for sale as Easter gifts.
+Now I'm seeing this same type of ads for puppies and kittens along with people asking where they can get them in time for Christmas!
+OMG!

 Now I don’t know everything there is to take care of all these different kinds of critters, but I do know a bit of general information about puppies.
 So let's take a look at what caring for a puppy involves.